SadayanP/Python-Timer-App-v2/README.md

 # Python-Timer-App-v2
 A countdown timer with a custom dark UI, built with PyQt5

+Polished countdown timer with custom dark theme UI, built with PyQt5 and MVVM architecture

 ## What it does
 A countdown timer with hours, minutes, and seconds input.
 Includes start, pause, resume, and reset functionality,